NinaMikhelson/AI-Test-Docs/README.md

 - Test against large number of checks with different models and collect metrics
 - Decide on tradeoffs in terms of speed, cost, correctness
 - Add more remote models
-- Try deploying a model locally (llama or otherwise)
+- Try deploying a model locally (Llama or otherwise)

 ## Decisions
 - Deployment model (local, remote)